lewiscollard/django-flexible-images/README.md

 Wrap your `{% flexible_image %}` tag in a container of the desired width instead.

-flexible-images will obey the following settings in your settings.py:

-**FLEXIBLE_IMAGES_USE_JS**: if you do not want JavaScript image switching then set this to False.
-This will cause the flexible_image tag to output the image you supply it as-is, which reduces this app to "Smarter aspect ratio preservation" above.

-**FLEXIBLE_IMAGE_SIZES**: defines the alternative sizes that flexible-images will generate.
-Example:
+flexible-image has one setting in your settings.py: **FLEXIBLE_IMAGE_SIZES** defines the sizes that flexible-images will generate, as a list of image widths in pixels, in ascending size order.
+This is optional, and the defaults are as follows:

 ```
 FLEXIBLE_IMAGE_SIZES = [
-    {
-        "width": 480,
+  480,
-    },
-    {
-        "width": 768,
+  768,
-    },
-    {
-        "width": 1024,
+  1024,
-    },
-    {
-        "width": 1280,
+  1280,
-    },
-    {
-        "width": 1440,
+  1440,
-    },
 ]
 ```